Zhenye-Na/aws-certs-cheatsheet/docs/csa/chapter04.md

 - **RDS is NOT serverless, BUT Aurora Serverless IS Severless**

-## 2. RDS - Backups, Multi-AZ & Read Replicas
+## RDS - Backups, Multi-AZ & Read Replicas

-### 2.1 Backups
+### Backups

 There are two types of Backups for RDS

 1. Automated Backups
 2. Database Snapshots

-### 2.1.1 Automated Backups
+#### Automated Backups

-It allows user to receover your database to any point in time within a  "Retention Period", this is around 1 ~ 35 days.
+It allows user to receover your database to any point in time within a  "Retention Period", this is around 7 ~ 35 days.

 Automated backup is enabled by default, the backup data is stored in S3, meanwhile, the size of your RDS is equal to the size of S3

+:::note

+Automated backups:

+- Daily full backup of the database (during the maintenance window)
+- Transaction logs are backed-up by RDS every 5 minutes
+- This gives the ability to resotre to any pooint in time (from oldest backup to 5 minutes ago)

+:::

-### 2.1.2 Database Snapshot
+#### Database Snapshot

 Database Snapshot are stored even after you delete the original RDS Instance

-## 2.2 Encryptions

-This is achieved by using AWS KMS (Key Management Service), once the ecryption is on, the followings are encrypted:

-- data underlying storage
-- automated backups
-- read replicas
-- database snapshots

-:::tip

-Whenever you restore either an Automated Backup or Database Snapshot, the restored version of the database will be a **new** RDS instance with a **new** DNS endpoint

-:::
+Bur it is manually trigered by the user, and retention of backup for as long as you want

-### 2.2 Multi-AZ
+### Multi-AZ

+- It has only one DNS name, automatic app failover to standby, no manual intervention in apps
-- This is an exact copy of your production databse in another AZ
+- This is an exact copy of your production databse in `another AZ`
 - Automactically synchronized when your prod database is written to
 - In the event of the following:
   - planned database maintenance
   - DB instance failure
   - AZ failure
+  - Netowrk failure

-This is only for **Disaster Recovery**
+This is only for **Disaster Recovery**, increase *availability*

-### 2.3 Read Replicas
+### Read Replicas

 This allows you to have a read-only copy of your production database.

-This is achieved by using assynchronously replication from the primary RDS Insntace to the Read Replicas.
+This is achieved by using **asynchronously** replication from the primary RDS Insntace to the Read Replicas.
 It is better for those database with heavy read workloads

+> Read replicas are used for SELECT (or read) only kind of tasks, not INSERT, DELETE or UPDATE

 :::tip